d0r1h/Churn-Analysis/README.md

 python app.py
 ```

+## Results

+* Even though Xgboost is giving good Test Accuracy of ~ 93% but we need to focus on the customers who are leaving i.e. class 1, so that we can retain them with some discount offer on membership.
+* Ensemble methods (stack classifier) is having 94% of recall for predicting the customers who are likely to leave, higher than Xgboost.

 ## Inference Demo:

 Application is deployed on heroku and can be accessed on https://churn01.herokuapp.com/ and sample data for the test app is [here](https://github.com/d0r1h/Churn-Analysis/blob/main/Examples/example_0.txt)